meft-sad/Balance_Control_of_a_Ball/README.md

 ## Changing the valeu of Kd

-After this the kd value was modified to 200 and better revolts were obtained, that is, the ball recovers the desired position more quickly:
+After this the Kd value was modified to 200 and better revolts were obtained, that is, the ball recovers the desired position more quickly:

 <img src="Tables_Imag/Position_time_Kd_200.png" width="500">